Skip to main content

 Break even timing

-Break even is when monthly savings have covered the refinance costs used in the math.
+When monthly savings have covered the refinance costs used in the math.
 If you might sell, refinance again, or pay off early before break even, the decision often does not work.

 Get my mortgage strategy

-If you want, I will pressure test whether consolidating debt into your mortgage is actually a smart trade.
+If you want, I will pressure-test whether consolidating debt into your mortgage is actually a smart trade.
 Sometimes it helps cash flow.
 Sometimes it increases total interest and risk.

 • Confirm whether the monthly payment change is worth the long term cost